pairshaped/curlingio-docs/docs/club-management/settings.md

 - https://www.canada.ca/en/financial-consumer-agency/services/merchants/credit-fees-merchant.html
 - https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/gi-200/application-gst-hst-credit-card-surcharges.html

-Fees you implement should never reflect on the Curling I/O platform, therefore we are restricting certain words in the convenience fee's label and may add further restrictions in the future.
+Note: Fees you implement should never reflect on the Curling I/O platform, therefore we are restricting certain words in the convenience fee's label and may add further restrictions in the future if necessary.

 ## Season starts in